-Mary Bottari is an experienced policy wonk and she previously served as a Senior Analyst for the Washington, D.C.-based consumer group Public Citizen in its Global Trade Watch division.
-Listen as she and Bob discuss BanksterUSA and call with your questions and comments.
+Mary Bottari previously served as a Senior Analyst for the Washington, D.C.-based consumer group Public Citizen in its Global Trade Watch division.
+She and Bob discuss BanksterUSA.

 Michael Copps joined the FCC on May 31, 2001 and was sworn in for his second term in December 2005.

-Listen to McChesney speak at the University of Illinois YMCA Speaker's Forum recorded in September and aired on WILL AM580 in October, 2010.
+Bob McChesney speaks at the University of Illinois YMCA Speaker's Forum recorded in September 2010 and first aired on WILL AM580 that October.
 The topic is "Farewell to Journalism?
-The Battle to Build News Media and American Democracy," Listen and enjoy!
+The Battle to Build News Media and American Democracy."